Find a book

 'The nearest thing British publishing has to a cult' (Observer)

 The founder of Persephone Books, Nicola Beauman (née Mann), was born in 1944, brought up in London, and read English at Newnham College, Cambridge.
 She is the author of A Very Great Profession: The Woman’s Novel 1914—39 (1983), Cynthia Asquith (1987), Morgan: a biography of E.M.
 Forster (1993) and The Other Elizabeth Taylor (2009).
-She is married with five children and lives in London.
-She likes brogues, daffodils, mattress ticking and madeira.
+She is married with five children and eight grand-children and lives in London and Bath.
+She likes brogues, daffodils and madeira.

-Our books cost £13 in the UK (or $20 in the US).
+Our books cost £14 each in the UK.
 We sell them mainly via our website, but they are also available in the Persephone bookshop and through a few other bookshops too.
 For other practical matters, have a look at our Frequently Asked Questions.